insektionen/kistan-doc/src/lights/dali/index.md

 In a DALI network all the lights store their own information.
 The controller(s) just broadcast instructions to all or some lamps.
-Instructions are always referenced by the command-number found on page 115 in the PDF above.
+Instructions are always referenced by the command-number found on page 115 in the specification linked above.

 Lamps can be sent commands either by their address (single light) or groups (multiple lights).
 There is also a global group for 'everything' with the group